CMakePP/CMaize/docs/source/apis/cache/cpp_cache_write_find_recipe.rst

 .. function:: _cpp_cache_write_find_recipe(<cache> <name> <module>)

+    Wrapper function for generating a find-recipe and adding it to the cache.

     :param cache: The CPP cache to add the recipe to.
     :param name: The name of the dependency the recipe is for.